RationalAsh/biorobotics-lab-nus/content/publication/InvestigationoftheEEGscalpdistri2016Hongbo/index.md

 ---
 # {
 #     "booktitle": "2016 {IEEE} International Conference on Robotics and Biomimetics ({ROBIO})",
-#     "title": "Investigation of the {EEG} scalp distribution for estimation of shoulder joint torque in the upper-limb power assistant system",
+#     "title": "Investigation of the EEG scalp distribution for estimation of shoulder joint torque in the upper-limb power assistant system",
 #     "author": "Hongbo Liang and Chi Zhu and Masataka Yoshioka and Naoya Ueda and Ye Tian and Yu Iwata and Haoyong Yu and Yuling Yan and Feng Duan",
 #     "publisher": "{IEEE}",
 #     "month": "December",